darkrho/note-book-replica/README.md

-# note-book-replica
-a frontend replica of a notebook template to improve my skills
+a frontend replica of a notebook template to imporve my skills